Monotonicity, bounds and extrapolation of Block-Gauss and Gauss-Radau quadrature for computing $B^T \phi (A) B$: Conclusions

 \section{Conclusions}

-{ In this paper, we derived a block extension of Gauss-Radau quadrature for the computation of MIMO transfer functions by leveraging the connection between the block-Lanczos algorithm and matrix Stieltjes continued fractions.
-We proved that the block Gauss and Gauss-Radau quadrature rules provide monotonically convergent two-sided bounds for MIMO transfer functions of linear time-invariant (LTI) dynamical systems with real Laplace frequencies.
-For problems involving the approximation of operators with a continuous spectrum, we also prove (in the SISO case) that these bounds are tight, thereby justifying extrapolation by averaging Gauss and Gauss-Radau approximations.
+In this paper, we derived a block extension of Gauss-Radau quadrature for the computation of MIMO transfer functions by leveraging the connection between the block Lanczos algorithm and matrix Stieltjes continued fractions.
+We proved that the block Gauss and Gauss-Radau quadrature rules provide monotonically convergent two-sided bounds for the resolvent, important for MIMO transfer functions of LTI dynamical systems with real Laplace frequencies.
+For problems involving the approximation of operators with a continuous spectrum, we also prove (in the SISO case) that these bounds are tight, thereby justifying the averaging of Gauss and Gauss-Radau approximations.

-Our numerical experiments with large-scale graph-Laplacian, 2D diffusion, and 3D Maxwell systems confirmed the tightness of the derived bounds and the efficiency of the extrapolation formula, not only for the cases analyzed but also for transfer functions of LTI systems with imaginary Laplace frequency and time domain responses.
+Our numerical experiments with large-scale graph-Laplacian, 2D diffusion, and 3D Maxwell systems confirmed the tightness of the derived bounds and the efficiency of the averaging formula, not only for the cases analyzed but also for transfer functions of LTI systems with imaginary Laplace frequency and time domain responses.
 Additionally, we explored the potential of using random enrichment of the initial Lanczos block within the developed algorithm framework.
-These findings highlight the robustness and broad applicability of our approach targeted for large-scale problems. }
+These findings highlight the robustness and broad applicability of our approach targeted for large-scale problems.